wp-plugins/miniorange-login-openid/readme.txt

 *First version of plugin.

 == Upgrade Notice ==

+= 3.0 =
+* added login with salesforce as app and bug fixes.

 = 2.0 =
 * bug fixes and changes in user email verification.